Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 "So, you're wanting to sponsor a team?" asked a fuzzy-cheeked kid with a head of hair that looked like a miniature Vgork on his head.

 "Oh my yes.
 Yes, indeed," Nofl replied.
-"And one with a bit more...shall we say...refined taste than the other teams being formed?"
+"And one with a bit more... shall we say... refined taste than the other teams being formed?"

 The kids all looked at each other.
 "Yeah, man, I dunno what you mean by that," said another boy.
 "This is, like, *frisbee*, not a trip to the opera or some